Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

+PCFTL extends \mk{$\text{BPCTL}^{\star}$} by introducing a \textit{counterfactual operator} $I_{@ t}.P_{\bowtie p}(\phi)$.
+This formula is true w.r.t.\ path $\tau$ if $P_{\bowtie p}(\phi)$ is true in the counterfactual model induced by observing $\tau$ and applying intervention $I$.
+In particular, we apply the intervention $I$ at $t$ steps back in the past, i.e., at state $s=\tau[-t]$, and continue applying $I$ thereafter.
+Then, the probability of $\phi$ is evaluated starting from state $s=\tau[-t]$, i.e., at the time of intervention, not from the last (counterfactual) state of the path (to do so, one can simply replace $\phi$ with $\finally{[t,t]}\phi$).
+PCFTL includes a \textit{counterfactual reward operator} $I_{@ t}.R^{[a,b]}_{\bowtie r}$ defined in a similar fashion, and two \textit{causal effect operators} as well, $\Delta_{@t}^{I_1,I_0}.P_{\bowtie p}(\phi)$ and $ \Delta_{@t}^{I_1,I_0}.R^{[a,b]}_{\bowtie r}$.
+The latter two formulas are defined as the difference of counterfactual probabilities (or counterfactual cumulative rewards) between interventions $I_1$ and $I_0$, in line with how causal (treatment) effects are normally estimated (see Section~\ref{sec:scms}).

-\paragraph{Kinds of interventions.} In principle, we can consider any kind of intervention $I$ over the SCM encoding of an MDP, provided that $I$ doesn't change the state space $\states$.
+\mk{In principle, we can consider any kind of intervention $I$ over the SCM encoding of an MDP, provided that $I$ doesn't change the state space $\states$.
 Arguably, the most relevant case is when $I$ affects the MDP policy $\pi$.
-For instance, in some applications, we might want to replace $\pi$ with a more conservative or aggressive policy; or upon observing state $s_{t+1}$ after taking action $a_t=\pi(s_t)$ at $s_t$, we might wonder what would have happened under a different policy $\pi'$ that replaces $a_t$ with $a'_t=\pi'(s_t)\neq \pi(s_t)$.
+For instance, in some applications, we might want to replace $\pi$ with a more conservative or aggressive policy.

-Given some observed MDP path $\tau$, one might be interested in the counterfactual outcome if policy $\pi_1$ is applied for some path segment $\tau[l_1:u_1]$, policy $\pi_2$ for segment $\tau[l_2:u_2]$, and so on.
-However, such a policy is non-stationary, i.e., it is time-dependent.
-In our approach, we focus instead on stationary policies.
-Note, however, that a stationary policy with a similar behaviour to the above can be obtained by associating the actions of $\pi_i$ to the states in the segment $\tau[l_i:u_i]$, resulting in policy $\pi'$ below (defined for $n$ segments).

 Hence, in the following, unless otherwise stated, we assume interventions of the form $I=\{(\pi\gets \pi')\}$ for some $\pi'$.
+In the following, we discuss the the syntax and semantics of PCFTL.}